 1. Dates for the 2023 Tour de France?

 The 2023 edition of the Tour de France starts in Bilbao on Saturday 1 July and finishes in Paris on Sunday 23 July.
 Monday 10 July and Monday 17 July are rest days with no racing taking place.

 2. What are the best types of Tour de France stages to watch?

 So you have made the decision, booked your holiday and are excited to be able to go to the Tour de France.
 Now is the time to do some planning.
 You need to work out exactly which stages to watch and where to be.
 Head over to our 2023 Tour de France Guide to help you work out which stages you want to watch.

 The Tour de France is held over three weeks with 21 stages.
 The stage start is hosted somewhere different each year, and it traditionally always ends in Paris on the Champs Elysees.
 The route also always visits high mountain passes in both the Alps and the Pyrenees and there are at least one, if not two, time trial stages.
 Below are some considerations about the different stage types as well as some thoughts about different times within the stage.

 The Time Trial /Prologue stages

 Watching a time trial or a prologue stage is a fantastic option, allowing you to see the pros over the course of a few hours.
 This likely includes seeing them warming up and perhaps even doing a reccy of the route.
 Are you into photography?
-If so these types of stages will allow you to really get that shot dialled in.
-We both have great memories of our first live Tour de France stage viewing which was of the Prologue in London in 2007.
+If so these types of stages will allow you to really get that shot dialed in.
+I have great memories of our first ever live Tour de France stage viewing which was of the Prologue in London in 2007.
 The great benefit was seeing all the riders multiple times as they warmed up prior to the start time.